pvandervelde/mindvortex/src/posts/2017-08-21-Software-development-pipeline-Design-introduction.md

 a large enough area that it warrants a more thorough discussion than can be given in this post series.

-Additionally the following terms will be used throughout this post series:
+Additionally, the following terms will be used throughout the series:

 - Input set - A collection of information that is provided to the pipeline to start the process of turning these generating the desired artefacts.
 An input set may consist